RANAJI2004/CMOS-Inverter-/README.md

 <img width="700" alt="Tplh postlayout" src="https://github.com/RANAJI2004/CMOS-Inverter-/blob/main/power%20dissipation.png">

-The horizontal lines denotes the static power dissipation which is nano watts.
+The horizontal lines denotes the static power dissipation which is in nano watts.
-The vertical spikes denotes dynamic power dissipation which is micro watts.
+The vertical spikes denotes dynamic power dissipation which is in micro watts.